 Liquid solar covers

-This is a relatively new phenomenon and is basically a form of alcohol that floats on top of the water and prevents evaporation of the water (which is where most heat loss occurs).
-It sounds rather bizarre but it has been shown to work.
+This is a relatively new phenomenon.
+It is basically a form of alcohol that floats on top of the water and prevents evaporation (which is where most heat loss occurs).
+It sounds rather bizarre, but it has been shown to work.

-It is very easy to use as every so often you just pour in some more to maintain its effectiveness.
+It is very easy to use, as you just pour in some more every so often to maintain its effectiveness.
 Although you cannot swim with a plastic solar pool cover still on the pool (obviously), you can with a liquid solar cover, so there is less work involved.
-It has been approved as safe to use and swim with by the FDA.
+The FDA has approved it as safe to use and swim with.

 It does not damage the filtration system in any way.
 In fact, as it forms just a thin layer on top of the water, very little of it will actually be pulled through the filtration system.